Weider Home Gym Models and Reviews

 Rounded preacher curl station

-Lat pulldown won't give all users full range of motion
+Lat pulldown won't give all users a full range of motion

 This Weider home gym unit resembles a pec deck machine, with a fixed vertical seat, elbow padded handles, and a weight stack offering as much as 214 pounds of adjustable resistance.Read more